Abdullah Shehab

 Gopal Bhatnagar

-Dr Bhatnagar received his MD from the University of Western Ontario in 1986, his FRCS in General Surgery in 1991 and Cardiothoracic Surgery in 1993 from the University of Toronto.
+Dr Bhatnagar received his MD from the University of Western Ontario following 5 years of service with the Canadian Armed Forces mobile command branch.
+He received his FRCS in General Surgery in 1991 and Cardiothoracic Surgery in 1993 from the University of Toronto.
 Dr Bhatnagar was appointed to the academic staff at Sunnybrook Health Sciences Centre where he established the Cardiac Residency surgical simulation centre and served as the director of the clerkship program.
-In 2000, he was appointed chair and medical director of the Heart and Circulation program at the Trillium Health Centre and in 2005, he was appointed as Chief of Medical Staff during which time he established a hospital wide quality assurance program and lead the integration of the University of Toronto Mississauga medical school campus.
-Dr Bhatnagar also lead a restructuring initiative amalgamating the medical staff of local hospitals to form a new hospital corporation for which he was awarded the Queen's medal for service inCanada.
-Dr Bhatnagar joined CCAD in February 2018 as Chair of Cardiac Surgery and currently serves as the Chair of the Heart, Vascular and Thoracic Institute.
-Clinical interests have focused on developing beating Surgery coronary bypass, complex coronary reconstructions and surgery of the aortic root.
+In 2000, he was appointed chair and medical director of the Heart and Circulation program at the Trillium Health Centre and was tasked to build a new advanced cardiac services program., he was appointed as Chief of Medical Staff during which time he established a hospital wide quality assurance program and lead the integration of the University of Toronto Mississauga medical school campus.
+Dr Bhatnagar also lead a restructuring initiative amalgamating the medical staff of local hospitals to form a new hospital corporation for which he was awarded the Queen's medal for service Canada.
+Dr Bhatnagar clinical interests have focused on developing beating Surgery coronary bypass, complex coronary reconstructions and surgery of the aortic root

 Professor of Medicine, Director, GW Heart and Vascular Institute, Director, Heart Failure and MCS Program, The George Washington University, Washington, DC, United States of America